kamilkazor/webpack-preset/README.md

 # webpack-preset

-Basic webpack preset with typescript, sass and postcss
+Basic webpack preset with typescript, sass and postcss.